SNodeC/snode.c/README.md

 Note the use of our previously implemented `EchoServerContextFactory` and `EchoClientContextFactory` as template arguments.

+At the very beginning SNode.C must be *initialized* by calling

+- `core::SNodeC::init(argc, argv)`

-At the very beginning SNode.C must be *initialized* by calling `core::SNodeC::init(argc, argv)`.
-And at the end of the main applications the *event-loop* of SNode.C is started by calling `core::SNodeC::start()`.
+and at the end of the main applications the *event-loop* of SNode.C is started by calling

+- `core::SNodeC::start()`.

 #### Echo-Server Main Application